jonathanlofton/Vapor-keys/docs/ReadMe.md

 **Day 1**

-Have keyboard press produce sound.
+Have folder structure made and have the keyboard press produce sound.

 **Day 2**